Deaadman/UniversalTweaks/Information/PatchNotes.md

 	- Integrate [**TLD_NonPotableToiletWater**](https://github.com/Ezinw/TLD_NonPotableToiletWater/releases) mod with this one, ask for permission first.
 	- ModSettings support
 		- Add settings for players to change, such as the decay rate for the snow shelters.
+<br></br>
+- Multicoloured items?
+	- Flares
+	- Spray Paint Cans

+---

+## v1.2.0 - ???:

+> **Upcoming Release...**

+### Highlights / Key Changes:
+- Flashlights no longer flicker if no aurora is active.
+- Flashlights no longer spawn with 100% charge, it's now completely random.

+### Added:
+- Added the following harmony patches to the `FlashlightTweaks.cs` script.
+	- `LightRandomIntensity.Update`
+		- This patch checks to see if an aurora is currently active, if it isn't it stops the original script from running.
+	- `FlashlightItem.Awake`
+		- This patch utilises `UnityEngine.Random.Range(0f, 1f);` to set a random float to `m_CurrentBatteryCharge`.

+### Changed / Updated:
+- Updated the following `private` classes to `static private`.
+	- In the `FlashlightTweaks` script.
+		- `FlashlightKeepBatteryCharge` class.
+		- `FlashlightFunctionality` class.
+		- `FlashlightBatteryDrain` class.
+	- In the `DecalTweaks` script.
+		- `RemoveSprayPaintRestrictions` class.
+	- In the `GunTweaks` script.
+		- `RevolverMovementUnblocked` class.
+		- `RevolverLimitedMobilityUIDisable` class.
+	- In the `SnowShelterTweaks` script.
+		- `ShowShelterDecayRate` class.
+	- In the `UITweaks` script.
+		- `FireSpriteFix` class.
+- Updated all the scripts namespaces that are in the `Tweaks` folder to `namespace UniversalTweaks.Tweaks;` from `namespace UniversalTweaks;`.

 ---